aehparta/rpi-rack-system/README.md

 The control UI.
 As seen from the second image, there are some (known) software bugs.
 This bug related to some random characters appearing once in a few minutes is known to me and I know how to fix it when I have the time.

-In overview current is the sum off all slots.
-In slot view current is calculated from power usage and converted to what the current would be at 5 volts (slot power / 5 = shown current in slot view).
+In overview, current is the sum off all slots.
+In slot view, current is calculated from power usage and converted to what the current would be at 5 volts (slot power / 5 = shown current in slot view).